-In what is likely a combined attempt to sidestep US sanctions and compete with Middle East oil suppliers, Venezuela has offered India a 30% discount on crude oil if it pays for the oil in El Petro, Venezuela’s controversial new cryptocurrency, says Business Standard.
+In what is likely a combined attempt to sidestep US sanctions and compete with Middle East oil suppliers, Venezuela has offered India a 30% discount on crude oil if the country pays for the oil in El Petro, Venezuela’s controversial new cryptocurrency, says Business Standard.

 Officials from the Venezuelan government’s blockchain department are said to have ventured to India in March to strike a deal with Coinsecure, an Indian cryptocurrency company that will reportedly host the Petro on its exchange.

 Coinsecure endured an exchange hack in March that saw the loss of 438 customer bitcoins worth about $3.5 million dollars.
-The company’s CMO was reportedly keeping text versions of the bitcoins’ private keys on his desktop, an egregious breach of security.
+The company’s CMO reportedly kept text versions of the bitcoins’ private keys on his desktop, an egregious breach of security.

-Reuter’s reported in March that shipping and industry data have shown that Venezeula’s oil exports to India declined to their lowest levels ever between November 2017 and February 2018.
+Reuter’s reported in March that, between the fall of 2017 and February 2018, oil exports from Venezuela to India declined to their lowest levels ever.

-Indian demand for Venezuelan oil increased during the period of US sanctions on Iran that ran in “expanded” version from 1995 to 2016.
+Indian demand for Venezuelan oil increased when US sanctions against Iran ran in “expanded” version from 1995 to 2016.

 “New Delhi boosted purchases from Tehran after the lifting of sanctions in 2016, while a destructive cocktail of insufficient investments, payment delays to suppliers, potential U.S. sanctions and a brain drain have hammered Venezuela’s oil industry.”

 Venezuela now suffers, “quadruple-digit inflation, a lack of hard currency and a crippling recession,” says Verma.